 Sleep right: Training is a combination of workout and recovery.
 Adequate regeneration periods and sleep are very important.

 Eat right: Eat a high protein diet with adequate amounts of fat and carbohydrates.
 Take vitamin and mineral supplements as required.
 Eggs are a great source of protein and fat.
 While choosing healthy carbs, avoid processed foods like bread and pasta and focus on high fiber whole grains, legumes, and oats.

 Train right: The workout plan must be made taking into consideration your current health, strength, and endurance.
 The right type of exercises, amount of reps and adequate rest periods are important.
 Recovery periods between sets, as well as regeneration between workout sessions, are necessary for success.

-Headaches, nausea, and fatigue may be due to an easily resolvable issue like dehydration or inadequate nutrition.
-Or they may be indications of overtraining.
-Learning about the various symptoms to monitor and how to recover from them can help you prevent overtraining.
+Fatigue, a headache and nausea may be due to an easily resolvable issue like dehydration or inadequate nutrition.
+Or they may be indications of over-training.
+Learning about the various symptoms to monitor and how to recover from them can help you prevent over-training.
 At the same time, this knowledge also helps you avoid set-backs and push through the normal discomforts associated with training.